 R3 = High + 2(PP-low)

 How does CPR differ from traditional Pivot Points?

-How Central Pivotal Range CPR) works?
-How to interpret CPR?
+How does Central Pivotal Range CPR) Work?
+How to Interpret CPR?

 CPR can be used in finding trends.